 Safiuddin Ahmed

-Safiuddin Ahmed was born on June 23, 1922, in Bhabanipur, Kolkata.
+Safiuddin Ahmed, a master painter and printmaker, was born on June 23, 1922, in Bhabanipur of Kolkata, West Bengal.
 He began his artistic journey by studying art at the Calcutta Government School of Art in 1936.
-During his time at the art school from 1930 to 1942, Safiuddin had the opportunity to connect with many individuals.
-In 1958, he successfully completed diploma courses in printmaking from the Central School of Arts and Crafts in London.
-For his contributions, the Government of Bangladesh honored him with the Ekushey Padak in 1978 and the Independence Day Award in 1996.
+In his early life, following his admission at the art school in 1930 till the completion of his course in 1942, Safiuddin had the opportunity to connect with many creative individuals of his time.
+Among them he always fondly remembered Mukul De, Basantakumar Ganguly, Ramendranath Chakravarty, Atul Bose, Prahlad Karmakar, Rissen Mitra, Abdul Moin, who were his teachers.
+Romendranath Chakraborty, the principal of the college, taught him printmaking, although it was not in his syllabus.
+In 1958, he successfully completed a diploma course in printmaking from the Central School of Arts and Crafts in London.
+Safiuddin chose to make Dhaka his permanent home after India’s partition in 1947.
+He was one of the co-founders of Dhaka’s first modern art educational institution which is now Faculty of Fine Art, University of Dhaka.
+He taught in the same institution until his retirement in 1979.
+For his contributions to the arts, the Government of Bangladesh honoured him with the Ekushey Padak in 1978 and the Swadhinata Padak (Independence Award) in 1996.
 Safiuddin Ahmed passed away on May 20, 2020.

 The Cry